DavidLee95/pdf_chatbot/README.md

 ## Description

 First of all, PDF Chatbot makes use of the "Streamlit" library to design the user interface.
 Streamlit´s simple yet powerful tools were very helpful for this specific task.
-The user can easily locate the places where he or she would place the OpenAI Key, upload the PDF files, and ask and receive questions with the chatbot.
+The user can easily locate the places where he or she would place the OpenAI API Key, upload the PDF files, and talk with the chatbot.

-As to the logic of the application, the following are the steps taken by the application:
+As to the logic of the application, the following are the essential steps taken for this task:

 <div align="center">
     <img src="images/Description.png" alt="PDF Chatbot Logo" width="900" />